Mary Callahan Erdoes: Personal life

-Callahan Erdoes has been married to Philip Erdoes since 1993, first meeting during their time at Harvard Business School.
-They live in New York City with their three daughters.
+She first met Philip Erdoes in 1993, during their time at Harvard Business School; they were married from 1997 until his death in 2026.
+They lived in New York City with their three daughters.

-She has donated to both Democratic Party and Republican Party candidates.
-These include donations to the presidential campaigns of John McCain and Mitt Romney in 2008 and 2012, respectively.
+Callahan Erdoes has donated to both Democratic Party and Republican Party candidates, including Republican nominees John McCain (2008) and Mitt Romney (2012).

 Honors

 Since 2012, Callahan Erdoes has been included in the 50 Most Influential list of Bloomberg Markets.
-Since March 2013, Business Insider included Callahan Erdoes on its list of the 25 most powerful women on Wall Street.
+Since March 2013, Business Insider has included Callahan Erdoes on its list of the 25 most powerful women on Wall Street.
 Since 2016, Callahan Erdoes has been named one of the most powerful women in the world by Forbes and American Banker.
-In 2023, she ranked 44th in Forbes list of "World's 100 most powerful women".
+In 2024, she made Forbes' self-made women list.
+In 2025, she ranked 40th on Forbes' list of "World's 100 most powerful women, and 96th on Forbes' list of America's richest self-made women.
+In 2025, Callahan Erdoes ranked first on The Most Powerful Women in Finance list by American Banker, marking her third consecutive year at the top of the ranking.